devyash/Javascript_Codes/README.md

 # Javascript_Codes
-- Just random Java script codes that I am writing to teach my self javascript
+- Just random Java script codes that I have written as hacks.

+one-uf-dms.js: Play's master of puppets when the DMS course becomes available.